A Change Is Gonna Come by Sam Cooke

 Renegades by X Ambassadors

 After their song “Renegades” became hit, the band X Ambassadors made a music video for the song.
 In the video, physically disabled people do amazing things: A one-armed man boxes; a blind woman lifts heavy weights; a man missing most of his arms and legs climbs a mountain.
-Sam Harris, the band’s singer, said the video was “personal.”
-What did he mean by that?
+Sam Harris, the band’s singer, said the video was personal; it was inspired by his brother, who is blind.
+That brother is the band’s keyboard player.

 See You Again by Charlie Puth and Wiz Kahlifa